miadabdi/CF-Clean-IP-Setter/README.md

 ### Configuration

-Before running the program you should provide a config, copy `config.json.example` to `config.json` and delete the comments.
+Before running the program you should provide a config, copy `config.json.example` to some file name like `config.json` and delete the comments.

 ```bash
 cp config.json.example config.json